MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/introduction.md

 You can easily edit a process without coding through VR Builder's process editor.
 The process editor is a node editor where the user can arrange and connect the *steps* of the process.
 Each step is a different node and can include any number of *behaviors*, which make things happen in the scene.
 Likewise, a step will have at least one *transition* leading to another step.
 Every transition can list several *conditions* which have to be completed for the transition to trigger.
 For example, step B can be reached only after the user has grabbed the object specified in step A.

 Behaviors and conditions are the "building blocks" of VR Builder.
-Several of them are provided in the free version already.
-Additional behaviors and conditions are available in our paid add-ons.
-Since VR Builder is open source, you can always write your own behaviors and conditions as well.
+Several of them are provided in the free open-source version already.
+Additional behaviors and conditions are available in the commercial version, available on the [Unity Asset Store](https://u3d.as/3pUD) and to Enterprise customers and Content Partners.
+Since VR Builder is open source and has an open API, you can always write your own behaviors and conditions as well.

 Behaviors and conditions can interact only with *process scene objects*.
 These are game objects in the scene which have a `Process Scene Object` component on them.